EconomyLens.com

 Related

 “This is absolutely crucial for our own security and also to keep supporting Ukraine in its fight today and to deter any aggression in the future,” Rutte said at an opening ceremony.
-“We are being challenged” by China and Russia, he added, but said that Europe and the United States together are on course to “turn the tide on defence production”.
+“We are being challenged” by China and Russia, he said, but added that Europe and the United States together are on course to “turn the tide on defence production”.

-Praising Pistorius for his efforts, Rheinmetall chief Armin Papperger noted that politicians taking defence increasingly seriously had helped ensure the plant could be built in as little as 14 months, compared to the typical two or three years.
+Praising Pistorius for his efforts, Rheinmetall chief Armin Papperger said that politicians taking defence increasingly seriously had helped ensure the plant could be built in as little as 14 months when it would ordinarily take two or three years.
 “There has been a turning point here in Germany,” he said.

 © 2024 AFP